pfrazee/libvms/docs/api.md

 // methods/attrs:
-callLog.length // how many entries in the log await callLog.list({start, end}) // list the entries. start/end optional
+callLog.length // how many entries in the log await callLog.list({start, end}) // list the entries. start/end optional await callLog.get(seq, { // get the entry at `seq`
+  wait: true, // wait for index to be downloaded
+  timeout: 0, // wait at max some milliseconds (0 means no timeout)
+  valueEncoding: 'json' | 'utf-8' | 'binary' // defaults to the feed's valueEncoding
+})

 // appends (used internally):
 await callLog.append(obj)